Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Parallel Wavelet Tree Algorithms

 \subsection{Variants}

+This section describes how ideas from our binary wavelet tree construction algorithm from Section~\ref{sec:firstalg} can be used to construct variants of wavelet trees.

-\myparagraph{Arbitrarily-shaped binary trees} The wavelet tree construction algorithm can be extended to binary trees of other shapes (e.g., Huffman-shaped wavelet trees~\cite{Foschini2006}) if the tree structure can be computed efficiently.
+\myparagraph{Arbitrarily-shaped binary trees} Our algorithm from Section~\ref{sec:firstalg} can be extended to binary trees of other shapes (e.g., Huffman-shaped wavelet trees~\cite{Foschini2006}) if the tree structure can be computed efficiently and is of height $O(\log n)$.
 In particular, the algorithm needs a codeword for each symbol determined by the path from the root to the node representing the symbol in the tree.
 The codeword is a bitstring, where the $i$'th most significant bit is $0$ if the $(i+1)$'st node in the path is a left child of the $i$'th node in the path, and is $1$ otherwise.
-Let $h$ be the height of the tree.
+We define $h$ to be the height of the tree.
 We assume a lookup table storing a mapping from codeword to symbol.
-Since the codewords are of length $O(\log h)=O(\log n)$ (since $h \le \sigma$ and we assumed $\sigma \le n$), we can access the codeword in constant-work, and construct the lookup table in $O(\sigma)$ work and $O(\log n)$ depth.
+Since the codewords are of length $O(\log n)$, we can access the codeword in constant-work, and construct the lookup table in $O(\sigma)$ work and $O(\log n)$ depth.
 (We note that codewords for a Huffman-shaped wavelet tree can be generated in $O(n)$ work and $O(\sigma+\log n)$ depth~\cite{Edwards2014,Shun2015}.)

 To construct the tree, we first convert the symbols to their codewords.
 The algorithm proceeds as before, where big nodes are constructed every $\tau$'th level in the tree by using integer sorting on $\tau$ bits.
 Some of the combinations of the bits may not correspond to a symbol (which can be determined using the lookup table), and no big nodes are generated for those combinations.
 The complexity per level is equal to the complexity of integer sorting, and summing across all $h/\tau$ levels gives the following bounds for constructing big nodes: (a) $O(n\sqrt{\log\log n}\lceil h/\sqrt{\log n}\rceil)$ work and $O(\log n\lceil h/\sqrt{\log n\log\log n}\rceil)$ depth (by setting $\tau=\sqrt{\log n\log\log n}$) or (b) $O((n/\epsilon)\lceil h/\sqrt{\log n}\rceil)$ work and $O((n^\epsilon/\epsilon)\lceil h/\sqrt{\log n}\rceil)$ depth for $0<\epsilon<1$ (by setting $\tau=\sqrt{\log n}$).
 The remaining nodes that exist (which again can be checked using the lookup table) are computed using short lists as before, and the overall work for these nodes is $O(n \lceil h (\tau/\log n) \rceil)$ and depth is $O(h\log n)$.
 This gives the following theorem, whose work bound improves upon the parallel construction described in~\cite{Shun2015}: